MicrosoftDocs/architecture-center/docs/guide/design-principles/minimize-coordination.md

 These two patterns complement each other.
 If the write-only store in CQRS uses event sourcing, the read-only store can listen for the same events to create a readable snapshot of the current state, optimized for queries.
 Before adopting CQRS or event sourcing, however, be aware of the challenges of this approach.
 For more information, see [CQRS architecture style][cqrs-style].

-**Partition data.**  Avoid putting all of your data into one relational DB schema that is shared across many application services.
-(Microservices architectures enforce this principle by**Partition for availability.** Database partitioning is often used to improve scalability, but it can also improve availability.
-If one shard goes down, the other shards can still be reached.
-A failure in one shard will only disrupt a subset of the total transactions.

- making each service responsible for its own data store.)
-Within a single database, partitioning the data can improve concurrency, because a service writing to one partition does not affect a service writing to a different partition.
+**Partition data.**  Avoid putting all of your data into one data schema that is shared across many application services.
+Avoid putting all of your data into one relational DB scheme that is shared across many application services.
+A microservices architecture enforces this principle by making each service responsible for its own data store.
+Within a single database, partitioning the data into shards can improve concurrency, because a service writing to one shard does not affect a service writing to a different shard.

 **Design idempotent operations.** When possible, design operations to be idempotent.
 That way, they can be handled using at-least-once semantics.
 For example, you can put work items on a queue.
 If a worker crashes in the middle of an operation, another worker simply picks up the work item.